neuralmagic/deepsparse/examples/classification/README.md

 ## Benchmarking Example
 `benchmark.py` is a script for benchmarking sparsified image classification model performance with DeepSparse.
 For a full list of options run `python benchmark.py -h`.
-To run a benchmark using the DeepSparse Engine with a moderately pruned resnet model that uses all available CPU cores and batch size 1, run:
+To run a benchmark using the DeepSparse Engine with a moderately pruned ResNet model that uses all available CPU cores and batch size 1, run:

 ```bash
 python benchmark.py "zoo:cv/classification/resnet_v1-50/pytorch/sparseml/imagenet/pruned-moderate"